 Did you know that the first African American to serve as a U.S. Federal District Judge was a member of Kappa Alpha Psi?
 James Benton Parsons crossed through the Alpha Mu Chapter of Kappa Alpha Psi Fraternity, Inc. at Lincoln University (MO).

 James Parsons was born in Kansas City, Missouri.
-He attended Millikin University (B.A.), the University of Chicago (M.A.), and the University of Chicago Law School (J.D.).
+He attended James Milliken University and Conservatory of Music (B.A.) where he studied music graduated in and then went on to teach music and political science at Lincoln University in Jefferson City, Missouri in 1934.
+He then went to he University of Chicago where he received his masters and the University of Chicago Law School where he received his J.D..
 He enlisted into the United States Naval Reserve in 1942 and served during World War 2.
 During his time in the Naval Reserves, he directed the U.S. Navy B-1 Fleet Band.

 Share this article with your network and let them know about this interesting fact about Kappa Alpha Psi

 Lambda Chapter of Omega Psi Phi Celebrates 100 Years of Service in Los Angeles